usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 ##### 5.1.3.1.
 Out of Band Authenticators

-The out of band authenticator SHALL establish a secure communication channel with the  verifier that is resistant to man-in-the-middle attacks (e.g., TLS using certificates that are trusted by the authenticator) in order to retrieve the out of band secret.
-This secure communication channel is considered to be out of band with respect to the primary communication channel, even if they terminate on the same device, provided the device does not leak information from one to the other.
+The out of band authenticator SHALL establish an authenticated protected channel in order to retrieve the out of band secret.
+This channel is considered to be out of band with respect to the primary communication channel, even if they terminate on the same device, provided the device does not leak information from one to the other.

 The out of band authenticator SHALL uniquely authenticate itself in one of the following ways in order to receive the authentication secret: